 At the core of the herbal approach is a holistic design on treating the totality of the patient, human or animal, and this means moving beyond treating the symptoms to understanding “the harmonious checks and balances.”
-Dogs have a need for continual nutrition in order to have the necessary building blocks of healthy, balanced living.
+Dogs have a need for continual nutrition in order to have the necessary building blocks of healthy, balanced, pain free living.
 Without these building blocks, the balance is off.

 Different Herbal Approaches

 There are many different approaches when it comes to safe herbs for dogs.
 Different cultures bring different paths to wisdom to the table.
 For now, we’ll draw on three different approaches.

 This style of medicine is generally associated with India and the Middle East.
 It focuses on metabolic body types, called doshas, and takes into account the entire constitution of an individual patient when designing healing approaches.
 Herbal treatments, dietary considerations and even meditation are all built in to the holistic approach.

 This approach is more than 7,000 years old and has a lot in common with Ayurvedic medicine.
 It treats the body as a series of channels or rivers of energy and deals in natural flow.
 Getting healthy through traditional Chinese medicine is a matter of getting rid of any blockages to the body’s natural flow or “life force” and restoring balance to the yin and yang.
 The yin and yang are opposites that cannot operate independently of one another.

 Finally, the approach of Western herbalism takes its ingredients from European herbs and medicinal plants.
 This approach comes from a balance of other approaches and life philosophies, making use of the science and synergy of herbalism.